-God told me to create a faith blog.
+God told me to create a Christian faith blog.
 Well, here it is, the beginning.
 The beginning of what… you may wonder.
 Me too.
 I’m not really sure what the future holds so I’m just taking one day at a time, one thought at a time, one step at a time.
-Step 1, Write.
-Awesome.
-Write what?
-First thing is to figure out why I want to do this.
-These are the 5 reasons that I chose to create a faith blog and what will motivate me to keep to my vision and planning at the forefront of my mind and on my calendar, continue writing when I feel like quitting, and seeking God for my next step.

 From the age of 15, I felt called to the counseling profession in some capacity.
-After being a stay-at-home mom for 13 years, I enrolled in college for the first time to fulfill the goal of becoming a counselor.
+After being a stay-at-home mom for over a decade, I enrolled in college for the first time to fulfill the goal of becoming a marriage therapist.
 By this time, I was in my early 30’s and knew without a doubt, God was calling to work with couples.
-He had placed a passion in my heart to see marriages healed and restored, but more importantly, as time wore on, I discovered I was drawn just as much to helping those transition from teen and young adults into marriage and begin their family, and women who were struggling in life and stuck, or caught up in grief.
+He had placed a passion in my heart to see marriages healed and restored, but more importantly, as time wore on, I discovered I was drawn just as much to helping women who were struggling in life and stuck, or caught up in grief.

 I began to look back on my own life and wonder if my experiences could possibly help someone else out in this big world.
-I have felt compelled at various times in my life to write my story down and there were a few hap-hazard attempts along the way, but nothing consistent.
-As I became increasingly unsettled doing what I thought was my dream job of private practice therapy, I began to realize that God was calling me to step outside of my box and not rely on what I know, but to rely on Him for what I don’t know.
-Afterall, our testimony of God is what we are supposed to be telling others about!
+I have felt compelled at various times in my life to write my story down.
+There were a few hap-hazard attempts along the way, but nothing consistent.
+As I became increasingly unsettled doing what I thought was my dream job of private practice therapy, I realized that God was calling me to step outside of my box and not rely on what I know, but to rely on Him for what I don’t know.
+After all, our testimony of God is what we are supposed to be telling others about!